ndf-zz/fv1build/README.md

 	2_chorus.asm

-In each source file, additional optional text can be provided for Tiptop zDSP and gBiz uDervish devices by adding lines as follows:
+In each source file, additional optional text can be provided for Tiptop zDSP and gBiz Dervish devices by adding lines as follows:

 	; Program N : Program Name
 	; POT0 : Pot0 Function